MARTHAM

 Dyke at West Somerton, leading to the River Thurne |

-Nearby, is one of the first windfarms in the UK at Blood Hill, mid way between West Somerton and Winterton on Sea.
-The site currently has 10 wind turbines, generating approximately 2.25 megawatts of electricity, enough for around 1,400 homes.
-Debate rages regarding their appearance, we ask you to judge for yourself! |
+Nearby, is the site of one of the very first windfarms in the UK at Blood Hill, mid way between West Somerton and Winterton on Sea.
+This site used to consist of 10 wind turbines, generating approximately 2.25 megawatts of electricity, enough for around 1,400 homes.
+This has subsequently been replaced by a single turbine, generating more power than the previous ten! |

-Wind turbine at Blood Hill |
+The single turbine now at Blood Hill |

 Martham and West Somerton summary of what to SEE and DO